siyuan-note/user-guide-en_US/Versioning and Sync/1 Local Repository.md

 ## Rollback version
 {: id="20210104091559-kgrtuyh"}

-At present, SiYuan only supports browsing history.
-If you need to rollback or support more Git operations, please use the Git tool. #Note#: After using external tools, you need to restart SiYuan, or click the refresh button on the file tree.
+In the time list column on the left side of the commit history interface, there is a revert button behind each commit.
+After clicking it, a confirmation dialog box will pop up.
+If the revert is confirmed, the commit will be reverted.
 {: id="20210104091559-ejqvg9b"}

+After reverting this commit, subsequent commits will still be retained, but the content may conflict and need to be manually edited and resolved.
+{: id="20210121111547-j6brm6n"}

+If you need to rollback or support more Git operations, please use the Git tool. #Note#: After using external tools, you need to restart SiYuan.
+{: id="20210121111544-qe48tuf"}

+{: id="20210121105905-k775koz"}

 {: id="20201002092058-85k2cws" type="doc"}